jie-meng/Lunar/README.md

 	Support extension_tools, right-click mouse on directory of file explore, you can use extension tools.

 	You can make your extension_tools of you own.
 The extension_tools can be programmed in any script language you Lunar supported.

+- 2016.01.10

+    Support goto_definition, jump list.

+    You can make your goto definition plugin for your own needs.
+Use plugins/goto_lua.lua as an example.